Vasily Sokolovsky

-Vasily Danilovich Sokolovsky (Василий Данилович Соколовский; July 21, 1897 – May 10, 1968) was a Soviet general and Marshal of the Soviet Union who led Red Army forces on the Eastern Front during World War II.
+Vasily Danilovich Sokolovsky (Василий Данилович Соколовский; July 21, 1897 – May 10, 1968) was a Soviet general, military theorist, Marshal of the Soviet Union, and a commander of Red Army forces during World War II.
 As Georgy Zhukov's chief of staff, Sokolovsky helped plan and execute the Battle of Berlin.
+He also served as head of the Soviet Forces in East Germany and the Soviet Chief of the General Staff.

+Born to a Belarusian peasant family in Grodno in the Russian Empire, Sokolovsky joined the Red Army in 1918 and served with distinction in Central Asia during the Russian Civil War.
+He held a number of staff positions, eventually becoming Deputy Chief of the General Staff at the start of the German invasion of the Soviet Union.
+In late 1941, he helped coordinate the Soviet counter-offensive at the Battle of Moscow and drove German forces from the capital.
+As commander of the Soviet Western Front, he then took part in the Battle of Kursk and Operation Kutuzov.
+In April 1944, Sokolovsky was named chief of staff of the 1st Ukrainian Front under Georgy Zhukov, a position he served until the end of the war.
+In that capacity, he helped execute Zhukov's capture of Berlin.

+After the war, Sokolovsky was named deputy commander-in-chief of the Soviet Forces in Germany until July 1946, when he was promoted to commander-in-chief and head of the Soviet Military Administration; he was also named a Marshal of the Soviet Union.
+In 1949, Sokolovsky became the Soviet Deputy Minister of Defense, and in 1952 he was made Chief of the General Staff.
+He had effectively retired by 1960 but achieved renewed international fame with his volumes on military strategy.
+Sokolovsky died in 1968 at the age of 70.

 Early life

 Sokolovsky was born into a Belarusian peasant family in Kozliki, a small town in the province of Grodno (now in Białystok County in eastern Poland, then part of the Russian Empire).
 He worked as a teacher in a rural school, where he took part in a number of protests and demonstrations against the Tsar.

 Military career

 Sokolovsky joined the Red Army in February 1918.